 - 14.1 Protests by teams will be limited to race conduct and race rule infractions only.
-A Race Appeals Panel consisting of race officials will decide on all protests. - 14.2 On water race officials will signal any race rule infractions, fouls, or disqualification which they have observed while a race is underway to the Finish Line Judge by raising a red flag and notifying the offending team(s) of the specific infraction.
-The Race Director or his designate will also be notified and will withhold the official results of the race and notify: - (a) Scoreboard officials to post a notice indicating that the results are being appealed - (b) the public by announcement that the results are to be appealed, until a release is given by the Race Appeals Panel - 14.3 A protest must be lodged by the Team Captain to a Senior Official prior to your team leaving the dock area, immediately after the completion of the race.
-Otherwise, the offence cannot be verified. - 14.4 A team may protest: - (a) Illegal paddle/seat/PFD used by another team - (b) A Crew not complying with the roster rule - (c) Collision initiated by another team during the race
+A Race Appeals Panel consisting of race officials will make final decisions on all protests. - 14.2 On water race officials will signal any race rule infractions, fouls, or disqualification which they have observed while a race is underway to the Finish Line Director by raising a red flag and notifying the offending team(s) of the specific infraction.
+The Race Director or his/her designate will also be notified and will withhold the official results of the race and notify: - (a) Scoreboard officials to post a notice indicating that the results are being appealed - (b) the public by announcement that the results are to be appealed, until a release is given by the Race Director - 14.3 A protest must be lodged by the Team Captain to a Senior Official prior to your team leaving the dock area, immediately after the completion of the race, along with a commitment to pay a \$50 protest fee.
+Otherwise, the offence cannot be verified and will not be considered. - 14.4 A team may protest: - (a) Illegal paddle/seat/PFD used by another team - (b) A Crew not complying with the roster rule - (c) Collision initiated by another team during the race